ryenski/SaaSDesignPatterns/README.md

 ## Contributing:

 Feel free to [edit the wiki](https://github.com/mysmallidea/SaaSDesignPatterns/wiki) and add your favorite app design patterns.
 You may make corrections, but please refrain from deleting anything unless it's obviously wrong.
 You can use [issues](https://github.com/mysmallidea/SaaSDesignPatterns/issues) to call out anything that you think needs discussion.

+Content from the wiki will periodically be edited and incorporated into http://mysmallidea.github.io/SaaSDesignPatterns/